allthroughthenight/allthroughthenight.github.io/_posts/2025-01-01-what-i-learned-this-year.md

 [Bot Spotter](https://walzr.com/bop-spotter): [ShotSpotter](https://en.wikipedia.org/wiki/ShotSpotter) but for music.

 [Grifters, believers, grinders, and coasters](https://www.seangoedecke.com/programmer-archetypes/): I've had a similar ideation with certain personalities at work falling into certain stereotypes (argumentative, head down, people person).
 I enjoy how this article better forms this idea of mine.
+This also aligns with [the 4 types of officer](https://fromthegreennotebook.com/2023/05/22/4-types-of-officers-and-how-to-develop-yourself-and-others/).

 [Harder Drive: Hard drives we didn't want or need](https://www.youtube.com/watch?v=JcJSW7Rprio&t=325s): Making a storage system with ICMP pings via ping latency.